-To begin planning a room that is not only practical but also enjoyable to use every day, explore these five points to consider for a new bathroom design.
+To begin planning a room that is not only practical but also enjoyable to use every day, explore these six points to consider for a new bathroom design, to avoid common bathroom design problems.
 From a family-friendly space to a luxury en suite, this guide will make it easier to bring a new bathroom to life.

 1. What is my budget?